noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 Netflix's 'When they see us' is a dramatized retelling of the events of "The Central Park Five".
 While less factual, it is more engaging and is overall a more relatable and understandable portrayal of their character and case.

 ### Differences in representation
-It focuses on the lives of the members of group before their involvement in the rape case as well as its impact on their personal lives.
+It focuses on the lives of the members of the group before their involvement in the rape case, as well as its impact on their personal lives.
 Furthermore, it rightfully paints them as the victims they are and dives deeper into their demonized representation in the media and how it impacted their case, rather than the other way round.